rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 RewriteRule ^/index\.html - [CO=frontdoor:yes:.example.com:1440:/]
 \end{verbatim}

 In the example give, the rule doesn't rewrite the request.
-The '-' rewrite target tells mod\_rewrite to pass the request through unchanged.
+The '-' rewrite target tells mod_rewrite to pass the request through unchanged.
 Instead, it sets a cookie called 'frontdoor' to a value of 'yes'.
 The cookie is valid for any host in the .example.com domain.
 It will be set to expire in 1440 minutes (24 hours) and will be returned for all URIs (i.e., for the path '/').

-\subsection{DPI - discardpath}
+DPI - discardpath
-\index{Rewrite flags!DPI}
-\index{DPI flag}
-\label{dpiflag}
+'''''''''''''''''

+.. index:: Rewrite flags!
+DPI
+.. index:: DPI flag
+.. index:: Flags!
+DPI

 The DPI flag causes the \verb~PATH_INFO~ portion of the rewritten URI to be discarded.